windnode/WindNODE_ABW/docs/land_eligibility.rst

    :alt: Ground-mounted PV: eligible areas
    :align: center

-An analysis of the results is given in the end of this chapter: :ref:`re_results_land_use`.
+An analysis of the results is given at the end of this chapter: :ref:`re_results_land_use`.

 Rooftop photovoltaics
 ---------------------

-* The potential for rooftop PV is taken from the herkules :cite:`BKG2021`, :cite:`BKG2021a`
+For roof-mounted PV, a dataset on the roof areas of residential and industrial buildings was provided by the *Fraunhofer IEE* :cite:`FraunhoferIEE2018`.
+The data was created in the *herkules* project using building footprints from cite:`BKG2021` and :cite:`BKG2021a`.
+The available space on residential buildings is estimated with 25 % and 50 % industrial buildings.
+Moreover, a specific space requirement of 7 m²/kWp is assumed for status quo, 5.5 m²/kWp for 2035 and 4.5 m²/kWp for 2050 using the reduction factor calculated from values of ground-mounted PV (cf.
+:ref:`re_pv_assumptions`).
+For 7 m²/kWp, this results in a total PV rooftop potential of 89 MWp on residential and 795 MWp on industrial buildings.

 .. _re_results_land_use: